EHadoux/HS3MDP/README.md

 The original code can be found in this repository under the tag ```POMCP-1.0```.

+Traffic, Elevator and Sailboat problems are modified versions of those proposed by Samuel Ping-Man Choi his thesis _Reinforcement Learning in Non-stationary Environments_.

 ## Requirements
 * git
 * automake, autoconf, etc.